-EMI is the acronym for the phrase Equated or Equal Monthly Installment, an amount that is paid by a borrower to a lender to pay back an amount loaned to him.
-EMIs are a popular method of paying off or retiring different types of borrowed amounts including personal loans, home loans, travel loans, vehicle loans, business loans, mortgage loans etc.
+EMI is the acronym for the phrase Equated Monthly Instalment.
+It is an amount that is paid by a borrower to a lender towards loan.
+EMIs are a popular method of paying off different types of loans.
+These loans may includes personal loans, home loans, travel loans, vehicle loans, business loans, mortgage loans, eduction loans, etc.

 EMIs are fixed and paid over the course of time or tenure by a borrower to return a loan amount.
 This fixed amount accounts for a part of the interest and principal that is repaid every month, normally, by a fixed date.
 These fixed periodic payments are calculated by adding the accumulated interest to the principal divided by the number of months in the tenure of the loan as per a formula based on reducing principal.
 EMIs are quite different from variable payments where the borrower has the freedom to pay the lender an amount greater than the one specified.

-EMIs also known as fixed mortgages in some countries have become a popular method of borrowing in modern days.
-An EMI allows a borrower to have a fixed monthly outflow allowing him/her to budget their finances better.
-Banks extend EMI facility on all types from personal loans, home loans to business loans and mortgage loans and even credit card payments.
+EMIs also known as fixed mortgages in some countries and became popular method of borrowing.
+An EMI allows a loan borrower to have a fixed monthly payoff allowing him/her to budget their personal finance better.
+Now a days, Banks offer EMI facility on all types of loans and even on Credit Cards.

 How is an EMI calculated?

-EMIs are normally calculated for a loan based on the critical factors of principal amount, rate of interest and finally the tenure or the duration of the period for loan repayment.
+EMIs are normally calculated for a loan based on the principal amount, rate of interest and duration of loan repayment.
 If the principal is fixed then,

 Where Principal Amount is the Loan Amount, Rate of Interest is the hundredth decimal of the provided Rate of Interest further divided by 12 (months in a year) and n is the amount of Tenure (Repaying Period) in months.